Print Friendly, PDF & Email

 How long does it take?

-In our experience of thousands of cases, people with a single-incident trauma are almost invariably detraumatised in one session, with one follow-up to check that all is well.
-Where the case is more complex the trauma is still normally resolved in one session, but there is often more work to do to help the patient catch up with things that they missed out on while in the traumatised state; build confidence or lift out of a depression or anger disorder created by the suffering.
-Even so, the aim is to keep the therapy as brief as possible to give volition back to the patient as soon as possible.
+In our experience of thousands of cases, people with a single-incident trauma can almost invariably be detraumatised in one session, with one follow-up to check that all is well.
+In more complex cases, the trauma can still normally be resolved in one session, but there is often more work to do to help the client get back to normal life – for instance, building confidence of lifting them out of depression or anger created by the suffering or resolving ways they have used to cope, such as an addiction.
+The aim is always to keep the therapy as brief as possible, to give volition back to the client as soon as possible.

 Find a therapist